nonefornothing/ParkingApp/README.md

 * [Setup](#setup)

 ## General info
-This project is Book Store App with information that use from enum , with input and output from console.
+This project is parking rental owner to organize and calculate automatically customer cost for parking.

 Deesign program :
 1. Application have 4 menu : checkin,checkout,history,exit application.